illepic/my-site/notes/my-awesome-mac-setup/index.md

 ### Without These Apps, I'd Be an Organizational Mess ###

 * [OmniFocus](http://www.omnigroup.com/products/omnifocus/) - I have a love/hate relationship with this application: I love it because my life would be a mess without knowing what I need to do and I hate it because it reminds me of how much stuff I need to do.
 I am a self-admitted app junky and I have tried all the to do apps, and this is hands down the best one.
 Learning it takes a lit bit more work than your average app, but the return is far greater, and OmniFocus 2 for the Mac looks to of improved the usability hurtles that the initial version had.
 I love the syncing with my iPhone app which is robust and powerful as well.
 For those that are curious: I had my start with OmniOutliner + Kinkless to handle tasks before OmniFocus.
 * [Dropbox](http://db.tt/50dRrVC) - Truly safe storage & syncing of files.
-We rely on it's multi-user file sharing heavily for our location-distributed web development work at OMBU Web and with other clients, and it provides versioned backups *every time you save a file*.
+It provides versioned backups *every time you save a file*.
 Also, I keep a lot of plain text files in Markdown format for my notes on projects or anything else that is frequently referenced and edited heavily and bounce between [nvAlt](http://brettterpstra.com/projects/nvalt/), [Byword](http://bywordapp.com/), and [MultiMarkdown Composer](http://multimarkdown.com/) for editing, and  for just about everything else it heads to the next item.
 * [Evernote](http://evernote.com) - If it makes it into Evernote, I **know** it'll be safe and more importantly: that I can find it within two minutes.
 I've been using Evernote since April 17, 2008 (got in during private beta) and currently have 3,472 notes; and I can find anything that's in there in about two minutes, even from my phone.
 And since I can add to it from my phone, it gives me a super important thing: ubiquitous capture and retrieval i.e. I can add to it and get stuff from it and anyplace and anytime (yea, there are a few exceptions, but it's a lot of places!).
 And that means I trust it!
 * [1Password](https://agilebits.com/onepassword) - There are a few things that don't make it into Evernote or Dropbox: passwords, credit card numbers, and other things that belong in a digital safe.
 The app is [super secure](http://help.agilebits.com/1Password3/security.html) too.
 * Calendar - I subscribe to GTD's approach to calendaring: it is the immovable landscape.
 However I have other calendars as well for optional events: Fun for anytime I see a concert flyer or cool thing to do, and I set a two day heads-up alarm so I can act on going with enough time to plan.
 My favorite way to interact with my calendar is easily [Fantastical](http://flexibits.com/fantastical); I love that it's  always up in my menu bar and putting events into it is not only easy but a joy.
 That's right: I just said that it can make calendaring a joy, therefore the app must be awesome :)